Julia Gaffney: Sporting career

-Gaffney wanted to play softball but due to her disability circumstances she found it too difficult, she was then encouraged to take swimming lessons and she started competing in 2014.
+Gaffney wanted to play softball but due to her disability circumstances she found it too difficult, she was then encouraged to take swimming lessons and started competing in 2014.
 Her first international debut in competitive swimming was in California at the World Para Swimming World Series, she met her idol Jessica Long and Paralympic swimming coach Queenie Nichols who both inspired and influenced her to continue her swimming efforts.

 At the 2017 World Para Swimming Championships in Mexico City, Gaffney won her first medals in the pool: five silver medals.
-In London, two years later at the 2019 World Para Swimming Championships, Gaffney became a world champion in the women's 200m individual medley SM7 where she was 0.02 seconds ahead of defending champion Tess Routliffe and Mallory Weggemann.
+In London, two years later at the 2019 World Para Swimming Championships, Gaffney became a world champion in the women's 200m individual medley SM7 where she was 0.02 seconds ahead of the defending champion Tess Routliffe and Mallory Weggemann.

 On April 14, 2022, Gaffney was named to the roster to represent the United States at the 2022 World Para Swimming Championships.
+On April 29, 2023, Gaffney was named to the roster to represent the United States at the 2023 World Para Swimming Championships.